pmean/build-website/text/06/ColorsForR.md

 Now, what are all the possible text strings that you can specify?
 It turns out that there is an R function, colors() that lists all the possible colors that you can specify with a text string.
-In the version I am using right now (2.2.1) there are 657 choices from \"aliceblue\" through \"yellowgreen.\" There are ranges of colors like azure1 through azure4.
+In the version I am using right now (2.2.1) there are 657 choices from "aliceblue" through "yellowgreen."
+There are ranges of colors like azure1 through azure4.
 The range of grays is especially wide (gray1 through gray100) and the folks who wrote R were even nice enough to repeat that list using the British English spelling (grey1 through grey100).
 You can even